whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-30-Glossybox-Subscription-Box-July-2016-Review-Coupon.md

 [![Glov Quick Treat Makeup Remover](http://whatsupmailbox.com/images/GlossyboxJuly2016GlovQuickTreat2.jpg)](glossybox.evyy.net/c/164125/266055/4265){:target="_blank"}

 As you can see, this size is meant to be inserted on to your finger.
-They do come in bigger sizes as I think this might be too small to remove my complete face makeup everytime, but it does come in handy when you're traveling on the plane or when space is of essence.
+They do come in bigger sizes as I think this might be too small to remove my complete makeup everytime, but it does come in handy when you're traveling on the plane or when space is of essence.

 PRODUCT APPLICATION
 The 4 easy steps to use GLOV: moisten with water, remove make-up, hand wash with soap and let it dry for re-use!

 From their info, it says that it's reusable for up to 3 months!
 I will surely put that to the test.